gcallah/JohnGray/papers/garrard.md

 dominant form of that culture in our time.
 In fact, Gray believes that all modern political ideologies that emerged in the nineteenth and twentieth centuries are offspring of the Enlightenment, despite the intense antipathies between them.
-For example, during the Cold War Western liberalism was 'a relic of Enlightenment rationalism' (Gray 1997, p.
+For example, during the Cold War, Western liberalism was 'a relic of Enlightenment rationalism' (Gray 1997, p.
 156) no less than Soviet Communism, which was 'one of the Enlightenment's stupendous constructions' (Gray 1997, p.
 33).
 And Gray even claims that the Nazis 'were also in some ways children of the Enlightenment' (Gray 2007, p.
-52), just as racism 'is a product of the Enlightenment (Gray 2007, p.
+52), just as racism 'is a product of the Enlightenment' (Gray 2007, p.
 86).
-There is very little that is bad about our world that is not linked to the Enlightenment for him.
+There is very little that is bad about our world that is *not* linked to the Enlightenment for him.

 What distinguishes the Enlightenment variation on this Western rationalist theme is its identification of knowledge with the practice